Consumer Medicine Information

 mg per minute.
 This dose may be repeated at 5-minute intervals until a satisfactory

 Your blood pressure and ECG will be monitored during treatment.

 If you are given too much

-However, if you are accidentally given an overdose of Metoprolol Tartrate you may have nausea, vomiting, convulsions, extreme
+However, if you are accidentally given too much METOPROLOL IV MYLAN you may experience

 pressure, possible heart failure and breathing difficulties.